nikhilJain17/quire/README.md

 # quire

 ## Description
-A simple music programming language written in Clojure.
+A simple music language / piano written in Clojure.

 ## Disclaimer
 I wrote this as my first Clojure project to learn the language, so please forgive my lack of music knowledge.